pao0318/Project-Viona/README.md

     + `$ node index.js
 3. Open the localhost link.

-`.env file hasnt been pushed .
-You can provide your own env file of your cloudinary account and specifying details in the given format`
+`.env file hasnt been pushed`
-CLOUD_NAME=
+You can provide your own env file of your cloudinary account and specifying details in the given format` CLOUD_NAME=
 <br/>
 API_KEY=